 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Comiton that are also What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Skilled nursing facility (SNF) care (continued) Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Skilled nursing facility (SNF) care (continued) No prior hospital stay is required.
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells (as well as other components of blood).
 Coverage begins with the first pint of blood that you need.
 Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services